Hymenoptera

 • Treatment of the nest should only be carried out at night or in the very early morning when all wasps are present on the nest and are significantly less active.

-• Wear Personal Protective Equipment (PPE) such as thick clothing which covers the entire body and is buttoned at the wrists and throat, goggles, firm fitting thick leather gloves secured fastened at the wrist, a hat and a bee-veil.
+• Wear Personal Protective Equipment (PPE): thick clothing which covers your entire body and is buttoned at the wrists and throat, goggles, securely fitting thick leather gloves securely fastened at the wrist, a hat and a bee-veil.

 • Once all wasps have been killed and the nest has been destroyed, place the nest into a plastic bag, seal well and place into the rubbish bin.